Editor-in-Chief

 Advisory Editors: Giovanna Pinna (Università del Molise), Serena Feloj (Università di Pavia), Robert Clewis (Gwynedd Mercy University)

-Mail to: giovanna.pinna@unimol.it and redazionerivistadiestetica@gmail.com
+Mail to: giovanna.pinna@unimol.it and redazionerivistadiestetica@

 Deadline for submission: June 30, 2021